-A Talk by Gareth Haysom
+A Talk by Gareth Haysom (African Centre for Cities)

-About this talk
+About this Talk

 Food insecurity today is not only a consequence of relatively recent post-apartheid legal and regulatory approaches, nor of a neo-liberal economic order.
 Deeper roots of this persistent problem can be traced back through pre-apartheid and colonial structures, laws and conflicts.
 This highlights the need to engage with deeper societal issues and to broaden our understanding of the causes of food poverty, as well as what is required to address it in a meaningful way.